Gujarat: Air

-There are three international airports (Ahmedabad and Surat, Vadodara), nine domestic airports (Bhavnagar, Bhuj, Jamnagar, Kandla, Porbandar, Rajkot, Amreli, Keshod), two private airports (Mundra, Mithapur) and three military bases (Bhuj, Jamnagar, Naliya) in Gujarat.
-Two more airports (Ankleshwar, Rajkot) are under construction.
-There are three disused airports situated at Deesa, Mandvi and Mehsana; the last serving as a flying school.
+There are four international airports (Ahmedabad, Surat, Rajkot Int'l, Vadodara), eight domestic airports (Bhavnagar, Bhuj, Jamnagar, Kandla, Porbandar, Rajkot, Amreli, Keshod), two private airports (Mundra, Mithapur) and three military bases (Bhuj, Jamnagar, Naliya) in Gujarat.
+Three more airports (Dholera, Ankleshwar, Deesa) are under construction.
+There are two infrequently used airports situated at Mandvi and Mehsana; the latter serving as a flying school.
 Gujarat State Aviation Infrastructure Company Limited (GUJSAIL) has been established by the Government of Gujarat to foster development of aviation infrastructure in the state.

 These airports are operated and owned by either the Airports Authority of India, Indian Air Force, Government of Gujarat or private companies.